Constitution Review: Speakers Push for Restructuring, State Police, LG Autonomy

-Speakers of the 36/state houses of assembly on Friday asked the National Assembly joint conference on the Review of the 1999 constitution, to consider the inclusion of restructuring, devolution of powers, and state police in the proposed amendments.
+Speakers of the 36 state Houses of Assembly yesterday asked the National Assembly Joint Conference on the Review of the 1999 Constitution to consider the inclusion of restructuring, devolution of powers, and state police in the proposed amendments.

-Suleiman, who is also the Speaker of the Bauchi State House of Assembly has therefore urged the ad hoc committees of the federal parliament, to carry critical stakeholders along before coming up with its report.
+Suleiman, who is also the Speaker of the Bauchi State House of Assembly, has urged the ad hoc committees of the federal parliament, to carry critical stakeholders along before coming up with its report.

 He said, “We are being confronted with certain challenges in the country that borders on insecurity, economy, devolution of powers, weak institutions.